-If you have more than one disk drive. follow the above procedure, but omit the steps numbered 4, 6, and 7.
-Use the appropriate slot and drive numbers in steps 2 and 3 for the disk drive that you use in step 5.
+If you have more than one disk drive, follow the above procedure, but omit the steps numbered 3, 5, and 6.
+Use the appropriate slot and drive numbers in steps 1 and 2 for the disk drive that you use in step number 4.

-Each time you SAVE a game snapshot, ZORK will write over any snapshot that is already on your storage diskette in the position you specified.
-If you want to SAVE more than one snapshot, you must use a different position for each one.
-You may SAVE up to eight different game positions on each storage diskette and RESTORE them in any order.
+Each time you SAVE a game snapshot, ZORK will write over any snapshot that is already on your storage diskette.
+If you want to SAVE more than one snapshot, you must use a different storage diskette for each one.